 - the conduct of the parties before and during the proceedings;

-- whether a party has succeeded on a particular issue, even if that party did not success on the whole of the case;
+- whether a party has succeeded on particular issues, even if that party has not been successful in the whole of the proceedings;

-- whether it was reasonable for a party to pursue a particular issue or allegation; and
+- whether it was reasonable for a party to pursue a particular issue or raise a particular allegation; and

 - whether the claimant gave reasonable notice of intention to issue a claim.

 - in relation to applications to amend a statement of case;